rohit0007ch/InstagramClone/README.md

 # 📱 InstagramClone

-An Instagram-like social media app built with **Swift** and **UIKit** — supporting user login, profile management, and Core Data persistence.
+An Instagram-like social media app built with **Swift** and **UIKit**, featuring API integration, user authentication, and Core Data persistence.
+Designed to deliver a clean, responsive, and smooth user experience similar to Instagram.

 ---

 ## 🧩 Features

-- 👤 User login & registration (Core Data)
+- 👤 **User Authentication:** Login & registration using Core Data
-- 🖼️ Post upload & feed view
-- ❤️ Like and comment functionality
+- 🖼️ **Dynamic Feed:** Fetches posts and user data from RESTful APIs
-- 📸 Image picker using `UIImagePickerController`
+- 📸 **Image Picker:** Upload photos using `UIImagePickerController`
-- 🎨 Fully built with **UIKit** and **Auto Layout**
+- 🎨 **Modern UI:** Fully responsive layout with Auto Layout & UIKit
+- 🧱 **Offline Storage:** Core Data used to cache user data

 ---